 We opted for doing the whole circuit in exactly the way Mr Storer describes it.
 This meant a start at the bridge over the Scaladale River where there was enough space to park our car beside the A859.
 The hike along the A859 to where the easy path towards Tomnaval branches of to the right took us less than 10 minutes.
 With the crags of Castail Ard to our left we headed up this hikers highway to the three lochans which appear one after the other close to where the path reaches its highest point.
 Leaving the path behind we took a line avoiding the crags above Lochan a’Chleit Ard which led us through thick heather up onto the broad shoulder of Tomnaval.
 Once on the open grassy shoulder it was an easy tramp over successive bands of rock to the summit region of Tomnaval.
 Before we reached the summit we headed due west to the bealach between this hill and Clisham.

-At the bealach we rested for … [Read More]
+At the bealach we rested for a few minutes before we tackled the … [Read More]